jancajthaml-scala/working-day/README.md

 calendar.next(friday)
 > 2017/4/17

-// what is date after 5 working days from today? calendar.shift(friday, 5)
+// what is date after 5 working days from this date? calendar.shift(friday, 5)
 > 2017/4/24
 ````